hanspr/mi-ide/config/micro-ide/help/options.md

 * `syntax`: turns syntax on or off.

 	default value: `true`

-* `sucmd`: specifies the super user command.
-On most systems this is "sudo" but on BSD it can be "doas."
-This option can be customized and is only used when saving with su.

-	default value: `sudo`

 * `tabmovement`: navigate spaces at the beginning of lines as if they are tabs (e.g. move over 4 spaces at once).
 This option only does anything if